“Oh No! What’s my login and password?”

 I will be going through what I did to move data from Last Pass to Keeper.
 But if you have data in another Password App, the instructions should be similar.

-- Go to the Keeper website and click Download at the top,
+- Go to the Keeper website and click Download at the top Or go directly to the Keeper download page

 - Choose “Windows”, “Mac”, or “Linux” Download

-- We then double click the file and install the Keeper app.
+- So far, so good; this is similar to how other programs install.
+Keeper downloads a file.
+We then double click the file and install the Keeper app

 - We now have Keeper Desktop App on our computer!